Electric wacky racers take to Switzerland's roads

-ZURICH An oddball convoy of electric-powered wacky racers including a converted garbage truck and new type of bubble car takes to the streets of Switzerland from Friday to promote plug-in vehicles.
+ZURICH (Reuters) - An oddball convoy of electric-powered wacky racers including a converted garbage truck and new type of bubble car takes to the streets of Switzerland from Friday to promote plug-in vehicles.

 Teams from 10 countries will take part in the seventh WAVE -- world advanced vehicle expedition -- trophy organized by Swiss electric vehicle pioneer Louis Palmer.